byui-cse/wdd360-course/src/content/semester/unit3.md

 ---
-title: Unit Three - Accessibility and Compatibility
+title: Unit Three - SleepOutside
-summary: This unit will teach the importance of making our pages accessible along with methods to do so.
-We will also introduce the concept of Progressive Enhancement.
+summary: This unit will focus on finishing the Frontend and Backend of the SleepOutside retail web application.
+It will introduce a frontend framework - Svelte, and a component based approach to the design of our application.
 tags: [
-		 	accessibility,
-			progressive enhancement,
-			caniuse
+		 	frontend,
+			svelte

 			]
 ---